 - Track and regularly report on career progression of placed executive search candidates.

-- Assist with the onboarding of Leadership Transitions team members around procedures and methodologies, file management, communication processes, and informational resources.
+- Assist with the onboarding of Leadership Transition team members around procedures and methodologies, file management, communications processes, and informational resources.

-- Actively participate in regular virtual team and active projects meetings, training sessions, and annual in-person summits.
+- Participate in regular virtual team meetings, active projects meetings, training sessions, and annual in-person summits.

-- Follow firm methodologies, templates, project reporting, and brand guidelines.
+- Follow firm methodologies, templates, and project reporting guidelines.

-- Embrace other database and administrative support duties as needed.
+- Embrace other database and administrative duties as needed.

 Traits and Characteristics

-A minimum of three years of applicable experience is required.
+An associate’s degree or equivalent experience is required with a minimum of three to five years of applicable experience.
 Exceptional written and organizational skills and the ability to manage multiple projects with a high degree of speed, accuracy, and autonomy are required.
 Excellent computer skills, including Office 365 (web and desktop applications of Word, Excel, PowerPoint, and SharePoint), web and social media research expertise, and the ability to quickly become proficient in executive search software (Crelate), are necessary.

 Compensation and Benefits

-ACG offers a competitive compensation package, with an expected salary range of $40,000 to $50,000 commensurate with experience, and benefits that include subsidized medical, dental, and vision insurance; paid time off; 401(k) employer match; tuition reimbursement; and others.
-This position is expected to be 100 percent remote, based in the United States or Canada, with in-person firm meetings and events that will require occasional travel.
+ACG offers a competitive compensation package, with an expected salary range of $45,000 to $56,250 commensurate with experience, and benefits that include subsidized medical, dental, and vision insurance; flexible paid time off; 401(k) employer match; tuition reimbursement, and others.
+This position is expected to be 100%remote, based in the United States or Canada, with in-person firm meetings and events that will require occasional travel.

 Applications and Inquiries

-To submit a cover letter and resume outlining specific experience and demonstrable accomplishments (electronic submissions preferred), please click here or visit artsconsulting.com/employment.
+To submit a cover letter and resume outlining specific experience and demonstrable accomplishments (electronic submissions only), please click here or visit artsconsulting.com/employment.
 For questions or general inquiries about this job opportunity, please contact:

 292 Newbury Street, Suite 315